-Evaluations play an important role within the development performance framework to support a high quality development assistance program.
-They support:
+Evaluations play an important role in support of a high-quality development assistance program.
+Evaluations provide opportunities for:

-- Management – presenting evidence and analysis to guide decisions about new and existing investments, Development Response Plans and development policies.
+- Management – generating evidence and learning to inform decisions about new and existing investments, Development Partnership Plans and development policies and strategies.

-- Accountability – demonstrating the effectiveness of the program of development assistance to stakeholders, including the Australian public, the Australian Parliament, partner governments, implementing partners and the communities DFAT works with.
+- Accountability – demonstrating the effectiveness of the development program to stakeholders, including the Australian public, the Australian Parliament, partner governments, implementing partners and the communities DFAT works with.

-Evaluations also assist the Department to meet its accountability obligations under the Public Governance, Performance and Accountability Act 2013, which requires DFAT to assess and report on its financial and non-financial performance.
+Evaluations also assist DFAT meet its accountability obligations under the Public Governance, Performance and Accountability Act 2013, which requires DFAT to assess and report on its financial and non-financial performance.

 Strategic evaluations were independently initiated evaluations managed by the former Office of Development Effectiveness.
 They were broad assessments of Australian aid that focus on policy directions or specific development themes.
 They typically examined a number of investments, often across multiple countries, regions or sectors.

-The Development Evaluation Policy describes the development evaluation processes followed by DFAT.
+DFAT's Development Evaluation Policy applies the principles of the Commonwealth Evaluation Policy and supports implementation of Australia’s International Development Policy.
+It sets out the development evaluation processes followed by DFAT.
 This includes responsibility for undertaking evaluations, how they are to be undertaken, and the systems in place to support quality and use.

 Good practice evaluation examples